College Admissions Applicant Resume Example

 You’ll find templates for camp counselor, teacher, librarian, and instructional designer resumes.
 This helps you see the skills and keywords that top candidates use.

-I recommend checking out at least three related resume examples.
+I recommend checking out at least three related resume examples, and reviewing a cover letter for additional inspiration.
 You get a broader sense of formatting, action verbs, and how others highlight results-especially if you’re tailoring your application.

 I always check out industry groups like NACAC and HECA.
 These offer webinars, salary surveys, and job boards focused on college admission counseling.

-You’ll find resume tips, interview prep, and sample cover letters on sites like Inside Higher Ed and Chronicle of Higher Education.
+You’ll find resume tips, interview prep, and sample cover letters—like this cover letter—on sites like Inside Higher Ed and Chronicle of Higher Education.
 This helps you stay competitive and informed.

 Don’t forget LinkedIn groups.
 Over 12,000 professionals discuss trends and share job leads there.
 Networking with peers can open up new opportunities and insider advice.